Magnolia (film): Plot

-Linda goes to see Earl's lawyer, hoping to change Earl's will.
+Linda goes to see Earl's lawyer, hoping to change his will.
 She married Earl for his money, but now loves him and does not want it.
 The lawyer suggests she renounce the will and decline the money, which would go to Frank.
 Linda rejects his advice and berates Phil for seeking out Frank, but later apologizes.
-She drives to a vacant parking lot and takes handfuls of medicine with alcohol.
-Dixon finds Linda near death in her car, robs her, and calls an ambulance.
+She drives to a vacant parking lot and attempts suicide by drug overdose.
+Dixon finds Linda near death in the car, takes the money from her purse, and calls an ambulance.

 Jim loses his gun while trying to catch a suspect.
 When he meets Claudia, they promise to be honest with each other, so he confesses his ineptitude as a cop and admits he has not been on a date since he divorced three years earlier.
 Claudia says he will hate her because of her problems, but Jim assures her that her past does not matter.
-They kiss, but she runs off.
+They kiss, but she leaves him.

 Jimmy goes home to his wife, Rose, and confesses that he cheated on her.
 She asks why Claudia does not talk to him, and Jimmy admits that Claudia believes he molested her.
-Rose demands to know if it is true, but Jimmy cannot remember.
-Rose leaves him.
+Rose demands to know if it is true, but Jimmy says he cannot remember.
+Disgusted, Rose leaves him.
+Elsewhere, Donnie steals the money, but when he decides to return it, he cannot get back inside the office.
+While Donnie climbs a utility pole to the roof to try to return the money, Jim sees him and feels compelled to investigate.

-Donnie takes money from his employer's safe.
-As he drives away, he decides to return the money but cannot get back in.
-While climbing a utility pole to the roof, Jim sees him.
 Suddenly, frogs begin falling from the sky.
-Donnie is knocked from the pole, smashing his teeth.
-As Jimmy is about to shoot himself, frogs fall through his skylight, causing him to shoot the television and cause a house fire.
-Rose crashes her car outside of Claudia's apartment, but makes it inside and reconciles with her daughter.
+One of them hits Donnie, and he falls from the pole and smashes his teeth.
+As Jimmy is about to kill himself, frogs fall through his skylight, causing him to shoot the television and cause a house fire.
+Rose crashes her car near Claudia's apartment but makes it inside and reconciles with her daughter.
 Earl is awakened and sees Frank beside him before dying.
-Linda's ambulance crashes in front of the hospital.
-Donnie is rescued by Jim, and Jim's gun falls from the sky.
+Linda's ambulance crashes near the hospital.
+Donnie is rescued by Jim, and Jim's lost gun falls from the sky.

 Jim helps Donnie return the money.
 Frank goes to the hospital to be with Linda, who will recover.
-Stanley wakes his father to tell him that he needs to be nice to him, but his father tells him to go to bed.
+Stanley tells Rick that he needs to be nicer to him, but Rick tells him to go to bed.
 Jim goes to see Claudia, telling her he wants to make things work between them.
-As Jim is explaining, Claudia smiles.
+As Jim is explaining this, Claudia glances into the camera and smiles.